Salem Saberhagen: Sabrina: Secrets of a Teenage Witch

 Salem appeared in the 2013 series Sabrina: Secrets of a Teenage Witch.
 Ian James Corlett voices Salem.
 His voice in this series was an imitation of actor Paul Lynde.
 Unlike in previous incarnations, Salem is a spy for Enchantra the head witch, and the Spellman family are unaware of his human form.

 Chilling Adventures of Sabrina (TV series)

 Salem appears in the Netflix television series, which is an adaptation of the Chilling Adventures of Sabrina comics.
 Instead of being a human originally like in previous iterations of the character, Salem is a familiar.
 This version of the character also doesn't speak though it was hinted that he might in the future by series creator Roberto Aguirre-Sacasa.
 Although, he currently only communicates via telepathy, represented in the form of a meow or a hiss.
 He also has very little physical communication with Sabrina due to Kiernan Shipka, the actress who portrays Sabrina, being allergic to cats.

-Salem is voiced by Luke Cook, who also plays Lucifer Morningstar, in the episode "Chapter Thirty-Five: The Endless" from part 4 where Sabrina is transported into a sitcom version of the series.
+Salem is voiced by Luke Cook, who also plays Lucifer Morningstar, in the Part 4 episode "Chapter Thirty-Five: The Endless", in which Sabrina is transported into a sitcom version of the series.